 The area identified as community park deficient within the Allied-Dunn's Marsh and Summit neighborhood are within the park service area of City of Fitchburg community parks.
 Due to geographical constraints, the City of Madison is unlikely to develop a community park in this area.
-Therefore this plan emphasizes improving pedestrian connections to provide greater access to community parks in Fitchburg and Madison.
+Therefore this plan emphasizes improving pedestrian connections to provide greater access in this area to existing and proposed community parks in Fitchburg and Madison.
+Community park development incorporates regional efforts as well.
+Appendix B, Exhibit 5: Community Park Deficiencies incorporates the service area radius of community parks from neighboring municipalities.
+This exhibit identifies that there is one isolated area within the City of Madison that is not served by either a City of Madison community park or a neighboring municipal park.